openharmony/docs/en/application-dev/reference/apis/js-apis-inputdevice.md

 ## SourceType<sup>9+</sup>

-Enumerates the input source types.
-For example, if a mouse reports an x-axis event, the source of the x-axis is the mouse.
+Input source type of the axis.
+For example, if a mouse reports an x-axis event, the input source of the x-axis is the mouse.

 **System capability**: SystemCapability.MultimodalInput.Input.InputDevice